Fellowship in Complex Family Planning

 - Comprehensive academic family planning/contraception clinics that are fellow-run, under supervision/consult by the family planning attending.
 These are teaching clinics that include a medical student and resident.
 These clinics serve as a referral center for community and UNC physicians, and state health department clinics for management of complicated contraception such as difficult IUD insertions or removals, implant removals and insertions, other consults, and sterilization counseling and surgery scheduling.

-Family Planning Fellows have the official position of “Instructor” and thus they are credentialed as independent practicing gynecologists.
-As such they have full admitting and surgical privileges as a general gynecologist.
-All Family Planning Fellows participate in the general gynecology night and weekend call pool (2 to 3 nights a month).
-Fellows also are faculty for the benign gynecology service 3 to 4 weeks a year.
-During this time fellows have the opportunity to run their own gynecology service, teach and operate with residents and medical students.
+Complex Family Planning Fellows have full admitting and surgical privileges as as gynecologist.
+All Complex Family Planning Fellows fellows take call on Labor and Delivery approximately one weekend per month.
+Fellows have the opportunity to run their own gynecology service, teach and operate with residents and medical students.

 There are multiple research opportunities available to the Fellow throughout the UNC-CH campus given the strength of collaboration and multidisciplinary approach to teaching, learning and research at UNC Chapel Hill.
 Faculty and fellows in family planning at UNC are currently, or have in the past, collaborated with the following entities at UNC: